toorisrael/cs2-cvarlist/cvarlist.md

 pulse_debug_entity | sv, cheat | Opens a graph referencing the selected entity.
-If it is referenced by more than 1 graph, list all the active pulse graph instances referring to that entity so you can pick which one you want. pulse_list_graphs | cheat | List all the active pulse graph instances pulse_open_graph_id | cheat | Open a specific graph instance by id pvs_debugentity | sv, release | Default: -1<br>Verbose spew for this entity when doing IsInPVS computation. pvs_flowtype | sv, release | Default: 0<br>Flow through spawn groups for vis (0 == default, 1 == always visible, 2 == never visible. pwatchent | cl, cheat | Default: -1<br>Entity to watch for prediction system changes.
+If it is referenced by more than 1 graph, list all the active pulse graph instances referring to that entity so you can pick which one you want. pulse_list_graphs | cheat | List all the active pulse graph instances pulse_open_graph_id | cheat | Open a specific graph instance by id pulse_print_graph_execution_history | cheat | Prints the execution history of a graph by filename or instanceid pvs_debugentity | sv, release | Default: -1<br>Verbose spew for this entity when doing IsInPVS computation. pvs_flowtype | sv, release | Default: 0<br>Flow through spawn groups for vis (0 == default, 1 == always visible, 2 == never visible. pwatchent | cl, cheat | Default: -1<br>Entity to watch for prediction system changes.